-We met 15 out of 17 criteria for yearly progress.
-Because we fell short in two areas, we did not make AYP.
+We met nine out of 17 criteria for yearly progress.
+Because we fell short in eight areas, we did not make AYP.

 To meet AYP, middle schools must meet three criteria.
-First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST): 46 percent on the English/language arts test and 47.5 percent on the math test.
-All ethnic and socioeconomic subgroups of students also must meet these goals.
-Second, the schools must achieve an API of at least 650 or increase the API by one point from the prior year.
+First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST): 56.8 percent on the English/language arts test and 58 percent on the math test.
+All ethnic, English Learners, special education, and socioeconomic subgroups of students also must meet these goals.
+Second, the schools must achieve an API of at least 680 or increase the API by one point from the prior year.
 Third, 95 percent of the student body must take the required standardized tests.